vahidk/EffectivePyTorch/README.md

 Note that we used squeeze and unsqueeze since torch.nn.Linear operates on batch of vectors as opposed to scalars.

-By default calling parameters() on a module will return the parameters of all its submodules:
+By default calling `parameters()` on a module will return the parameters of all its submodules:
 ```python
 net = Net()
 for p in net.parameters():
     print(p)
 ```

 There are some predefined modules that act as a container for other modules.
-The most commonly used container module is torch.nn.Sequential.
+The most commonly used container module is `torch.nn.Sequential`.
 As its name implies it's used to to stack multiple modules (or layers) on top of each other.
 For example to stack two Linear layers with a ReLU nonlinearity in between you can do:

 ```python
 model = torch.nn.Sequential(